You are here : Our Water Resources

 Groundwater sources are an important part of our supply – they make up most of the sources that we use to supply water in our area.
 The critical period for underground aquifers to recharge is between October and March each year, and during the last recharge period there was lower than average rainfall.
 Currently there is no impact to water supply, but rivers in our area may have lower flows and the upper reaches of some Chalk streams may be dry.
 To stay up to date with our latest resource position, please visit affinitywater.co.uk/resources

 We know we need to do our bit to conserve water and help the environment.
-We’re investing heavily to reduce leakage by 20% by 2025 and have already achieved a 10.5% reduction in the first 2 years.
-We’ve driven leakage down to its lowest ever level we’ve had as a company and will maintain our focus on this key area.
+We’re investing heavily to reduce leakage by 20% by 2025.
+We beat our leakage target and reduced leakage by 18.3% in 2023/24 against a target goal of 17% We’ve driven leakage down to its lowest ever level we’ve had as a company and will maintain our focus on this key area.
 However, we know we must do better and need to do much more, which is why we are using new innovative methods and technologies, such as artificial intelligence and digital networks, to find and fix leaks faster than ever before, with the aim to reduce leakage by 50% by 2050.